indigo-dc/oidc-agent/gitbook/oidc-gen.md

                              Implicitly sets the -s option.
       --pub                  Uses a public client defined in the publicclient.conf file.
+      --pw-cmd=CMD           Command from which the agent can read the encryption password
       --qr                   When using the device flow a QR-Code containing the device uri is printed
       --qrt                  When using the device flow a QR-Code containing